yjs/y-websocket/README.md

 wsOpts = {
   // Set this to `false` if you want to connect manually using wsProvider.connect()
   connect: true,
-  // Specify a query-string that will be url-encoded and attached to the `serverUrl`
+  // Specify a query-string / url parameters that will be url-encoded and attached to the `serverUrl`
   // I.e. params = { auth: "bearer" } will be transformed to "?auth=bearer"
   params: {}, // Object<string,string>
   // You may polyill the Websocket object (https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).